-Orthodox Good Friday in United States
+Orthodox Good Friday in the United States

 Orthodox Christian churches in the United States generally observe Good Friday at a later date than the Good Friday date observed by many western churches.
 Good Friday focuses on Jesus Christ’s death, which is described in the Christian bible.
 The day is also known as Great Friday, Holy Friday, and Holy and Great Friday.